 I’m a firm believer that bags are meant to be used – even designer ones.
 Every scuff and scratch has a story.
 You’ll remember that time you got caught in the rain every time you look down at that watermark.
 If you’re a bag collector, more power to ya.

-I’ll be sitting happily (and pretty) over here loving, using, and abusing my new bag.
+I’ll be sitting happily (and pretty) over here loving, using, and abusing my first designer handbag.
 And I fully encourage you to do the same. 😉

 Can’t get enough bags?
 Me neither.
 Make sure to follow along on YouTube where I share lots of handbag and lifestyle videos!